The number of solutions for random regular NAE-SAT: Introduction

 \section{Introduction}

-In a general random constraint satisfaction problem (\textsc{csp}), there are $n$ variables taking values in a finite alphabet $\albet$, subject to a random collection of constraints.
-In previous works on models of this kind, it has emerged that the space of solutions --- a random subset of $\albet^n$ --- can have a complicated structure, posing major obstacles to mathematical analysis.
-On this front, major advances were achieved by statistical physicists, who developed powerful analytic heuristics to shed light on the behavior of random \textsc{csp}s (\cite{MR2317690} and references therein).
+In a \bemph{random constraint satisfaction problem} (\textsc{csp}), we have $n$ variables taking values in a (finite) alphabet $\albet$, subject to a random set of constraints.
+In previous works on models of this kind, it has emerged that the space of solutions --- a random subset of $\albet^n$ --- can have a complicated structure, posing obstacles to mathematical analysis.
+Major advances in intuition were achieved by statistical physicists, who developed powerful analytic heuristics to shed light on the behavior of random \textsc{csp}s (\cite{MR2317690} and references therein).
 Their insights and methods are fundamental to the current understanding of random \textsc{csp}s.

-One prominent application of the physics heuristic is in giving explicit predictions for the locations of satisfiability thresholds in a large class of random \textsc{csp}s (\cite{mertens2006threshold} and others).
-Some of these thresholds are established rigorously in recent works~\cite{dss-naesat-stoc,ding2013maximum,MR3388183}.
-However, this threshold is only one aspect of the rich picture that physicists have developed.
+One prominent application of the physics heuristic is in giving explicit (non-rigorous) predictions for the locations of satisfiability thresholds in a large class of random \textsc{csp}s (\cite{mertens2006threshold} and others).
+Recent works have given rigorous proofs for some of these thresholds: in the random regular \textsc{nae-sat} model \cite{dss-naesat-stoc,MR3440193}, in the random $k$-\textsc{sat} model \cite{MR3388183}, and in the independent set model on random regular graphs \cite{MR3689942}.
+However, the satisfiability threshold is only one aspect of the rich picture that physicists have developed.
 There are deep conjectures for the behavior of these models inside the satisfiable regime, and it remains an outstanding mathematical challenge to prove them.
-In this paper we address one part of this challenge, concerning the total number of solutions for a typical instance in the satisfiable regime.
+In this paper we address one part of this challenge, concerning the \bemph{total number of solutions} for a typical instance in the satisfiable regime.